 We entered 2020 in the strongest booked position ever and kicked off the year with the successful debut of the 28th ship in our fleet, Regent's Seven Seas Splendor TM.
 Shortly thereafter however, the COVID-19 pandemic began to rapidly spread around the globe.
 2020 quickly transformed from a year of almost certain promise and high expectations into the most challenging year our Company and the cruise industry has ever experienced.

 On March 13, 2020, to contribute to efforts around the globe to contain the spread of COVID-19, we suspended all cruise voyages for our three brands.
 Regulators around the world have since implemented travel bans, restrictions and advisories that have prolonged this suspension through at least June 30, 2021.
+We currently expect a very limited resumption of cruise voyages beginning July 2021.
 With no revenue generating cruises for more than a year, our Company has experienced an unprecedented material negative impact on our results of operations.